 Criterion Mean SD Achievement Level

-Purpose and Development 4.33 1.30 Developing
+Purpose and Development 4.33 1.10 Developing

 Intent 4.31 1.43 Developing

 Aesthetic/Expression of a Created Visual 3.90 1.59 Pre-developing

+Student achievement in all FCAs met the benchmark for Purpose and Development.
 FCA-level results between campuses did not differ significantly, so they are provided in aggregate.